 2 double bedrooms with fitted wardrobes.

 Washing machine, spin dryer, ironing board and drying area in a downstairs laundry room.

 The property has a small, sunny garden so please make use of our outdoor furniture.

-There is a secure allocated parking space within the development and also free, unrestricted, parking on the road outside,
+There is a secure allocated parking space within the development (see picture).

 The rental price includes bed linen (beds are made on your arrival).
 Towels are not included in the rental, please enquire for prices if required.

 We expect our guests to leave the property clean and tidy.
 If excessive cleaning is required by our property managers, a percentage of the holiday deposit money will be retained.